anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 406 Not Acceptable: if the Accept request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/voucher-jws+json`
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`

 The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
-TODO(confirm, taken from telemetry)
-//stf: fits from my understanding.
-Good place to put it.

 ### Request Artifact: Pledge Voucher-Request Trigger (tPVR) {#tpvr_artifact}

-The Pledge Voucher-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing the necessary parameters for generating the Pledge Voucher-Request (PVR) artifact such that the Agent Proximity Assertion can be verified by registrar and MASA: the domain registrar LDevID certificate and an agent-signed data object containing the product-serial-number and a timestamp.
+The Pledge Voucher-Request Trigger (tPVR) artifact SHALL be an unsigned data object, providing the necessary parameters for generating the Pledge Voucher-Request (PVR) artifact such that the Agent Proximity Assertion can be verified by registrar and MASA: the registrar EE certificate and an agent-signed data object containing the product-serial-number and a timestamp.
 The artifact is unsigned because at the time of receiving the tPVR, the pledge could not verify any signature.

 For the JSON-based format used by this specification, the tPVR artifact SHALL be a UTF-8 encoded JSON document {{!RFC8259}} that conforms with the CDDL {{!RFC8610}} data model defined in {{tpvr_CDDL_def}}: